MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

-Similar to the previous methodology, the climate dataset MMformer will be compared with Transformer, iTransformer, and traditional SARIMAX models using identical evaluation metrics.
-The analysis will assess actual prediction results to provide a comprehensive performance overview.
+\paragraph{Comparative Analysis on the Climate Dataset} In the climate dataset, MMformer will be compared with iTransformer, PatchTST, TimesNet, and Transformer using identical evaluation metrics.
+The analysis will assess actual prediction results and evaluation metrics to provide a comprehensive performance overview.

-Table \ref{table8} demonstrates that MMformer significantly outperforms other models when evaluated on comparable hardware, with all three neural network approaches substantially surpassing SARIMAX.
-This further confirms the limitations of traditional time series models.
-The dataset was partitioned into 160 days for training, 60 days for validation, and 56 days for testing, with sliding window techniques employed to maximize training data utilization.
-Sequence lengths and prediction horizons are the same across all models to ensure a fair comparison.

-Fig.\ref{fig24} demonstrates the limitations of the SARIMAX model, which significantly underperforms compared to the other methods across the entire time series.
-This poor performance on the dataset justifies the decision to exclude SARIMAX from the comparative analysis shown in Fig.\ref{fig23}.
-The decline in SARIMAX performance when transitioning from air quality data to climate data can be attributed to fundamental characteristics of both the model and datasets.
-SARIMAX fundamentally depends on robustly identifying seasonal patterns and autoregressive relationships to generate accurate forecasts.

-While the air quality dataset provides continuous observations over an extended timeframe (1277 days), the climate dataset contains only short temporal segments (276 days) of rainfall and temperature measurements collected exclusively during summer periods across three consecutive years.
-This temporal fragmentation disrupts the continuity necessary for effective seasonal pattern recognition.
-Furthermore, the substantially reduced time series length in the climate dataset compromises the statistical reliability of seasonal components and autoregressive relationships that SARIMAX relies upon for prediction accuracy.

-The plots in Fig. \ref{fig25} - \ref{fig27} provide a detailed comparison of the model predictions against the actual target values for the test dataset.
-These figures illustrate the MMformer's superior performance, which can closely track the fluctuations in the target variable over time.
-In contrast, Transformer and iTansformer exhibit more significant deviation from the actual values, particularly during periods of high volatility.

-The consistent accuracy of MMformer's predictions, as evidenced across these figures, supports the claim that it is the most effective MTS model for this application.
-The visual comparison of model outputs reinforces the quantitative metrics presented earlier, demonstrating MMformer's superiority comprehensively over the other techniques evaluated.